chiku-samugari/papply/README.markdown

 # PAPPLY - macros for partial application

-PAPPLY offers a shorthand form to write a partial application of fucntions.
+PAPPLY offers a shorthand form to write a partial application of functions.
 The semantics are simple, exact and visual.
-There are three macros PAPPLY, APAPPLY and P and also a custom reader macro extention and its enabler function.
+There are three macros PAPPLY, APAPPLY and P and also a custom reader macro extension and its enabler function.

-In PAPPLY, a special symbol `_` can be used to denotes an unspecified, or not-yet-fixed, value.
+In PAPPLY, a special symbol `_` can be used to denote an unspecified, or not-yet-fixed, value.
 You can specify the actual value in the later call.